mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ## Build MPI programs

-This session will be focused on building MPI programs in C or Fortran.
+This section will be focused on building MPI programs in C or Fortran.
 Python users can refer to [this page](https://orcd-docs.mit.edu/recipes/mpi4py/) for using the `mpi4py` package.

 Most MPI software should be built from source codes.
 First, download the package from the internet.
+Load one of the OpenMPI modules mentioned above.
 A typical building process is like this,
 ```
 ./configure CC=mpicc CXX=mpicxx --prefix=</path/to/your/installation>
 make